alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 {% inline_svg "_images/2021/strokes_8_mask_cutout.svg" %}
 </figure>

-Although I didn't use any shades of grey to make my hearts app, it's a nice example of the power allowed by masks: we can compose multiple shapes for a more complex effect.
+Although we don't need any shades of grey to draw inner/outer strokes, it's a nice example of the power allowed by masks: we can compose multiple shapes for a more complex effect.
 This particular mask has three shapes: a black rectangle, a grey circle, and a white outline of Africa.

-By creating a mask with a white background and a black shape, we can discard the half of a double-width stroke that falls inside the image -- and thus, we have an outer stroke:
+By creating a mask with a white background and a black shape, we can discard the half of a double-width stroke that falls inside the image -- and thus, an outer stroke:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_9_mask_outer_stroke.svg" %}